Mulugu district

-Mulugu district is a district in the Indian state of Telangana.
+Sammakka Saralamma Mulugu district is a district located in the eastern region of the Indian state of Telangana.
 Its headquarters is the town of Mulugu.
-Mulugu district is the least populated district with 2,94,671 in the state.
+Mulugu district is the least populated district with 294,671 in the state.
 Mulugu district has the fewest mandals in the state with nine mandals.
-It currently borders Warangal, Mahabubabad, Jayashankar and Bhadradri districts and with the state of Chhattisgarh.
+It currently borders Warangal, Mahabubabad, Jayashankar Bhupalpally and Bhadradri districts and with the state of Chhattisgarh.

 Government and politics

 Mulugu Major was constituted in 2011 and is classified as a second grade municipality.
 The jurisdiction of the civic body is spread over an area of 44.99 km2.

 Politics

 Mulugu district has one seat in State Assembly and is reserved for Scheduled Tribe.
-Seethakka (Danasari Anasuya) was elected as MLA Mulug (ST) (Assembly constituency) in the 2018 General Elections.
+Seethakka (Danasari Anasuya) was elected as MLA Mulug (ST) (Assembly constituency) in the 2023 State Elections.

 Mulugu District falls under Mahabubabad (Lok Sabha constituency).
-Smt Kavitha Maloth was elected as MP in May 2019 General Elections.
+Smt Porika Balaram Nayak was elected as MP in May 2024 General Elections.